-Mr. Montovio was appointed European General Manager in 2012 with overall responsibility for the Argus Groups operations in Gibraltar, as well as providing underwriting and reinsurance support to the Maltese operations.
-In October 2016, he achieved Chartered Manager status and Fellowship of the Chartered Management Institute.
+He was promoted in 2012 to European General Manager with overall responsibility for the Argus Group's operations in Gibraltar, including the Broking subsidiary, as well providing technical underwriting and reinsurance support to our Maltese operations.

+In October 2017, he achieved Chartered Manager status and Fellowship of the Chartered Management Institute.